huhrichard/huhrichard.github.io/_pages/cv.md

 * Feb 2015 to May 2015: Part-time Tutor
   * Pigeon City Creative Computing Training Centre
-  * Teaching students to develop programmable LEGO and mini-games.
+  * Teaching students to build their own programmable LEGO and mini-games.

 * Jun 2013 to Aug 2013: Technical Support
   * SkyWare Communication Limited
-  * Network maintenance and test new firmware and hardwares.
+  * Network maintenance and testing new firmwares and hardwares.

 Skills
 ======